002A/ixora.io/itp/visual_language/typography-and-expression.rst

 This week we learned about typography and how font choices contribute to our design decisions.
 Fonts and typography contribute much to how well information is communicated to others.

-I wanted to learn more about Adobe Illustrator so I went through some tutorials to get a basic understanding of the application, then dove in on these assignments.
+I wanted to learn more about Adobe Illustrator so I went through some tutorials to get a basic understanding of the application, then dove into these assignments.

 Expressive Words
 ----------------